 To make the mole, in a dry skillet heated on high, toast the guajillo and ancho chiles on each side for about 10 seconds or just until they start to puff.
 Fill the skillet with enough water to cover chiles.
 Leave the heat on until water begins to boil and then turn off the heat and let chiles soak until soft, about 45 minutes.
 Once hydrated, discard the soaking water, rinse the chiles and place into a blender.

-Meanwhile, pick through the cornhusks and choose the widest ones.
+Meanwhile, to get started on the tamales, pick through the cornhusks and choose the widest ones.
 You'll need 24 for the tamales plus a couple of more to rip into strips for fastening the tamales.
 Place the cornhusks in a pan of boiling water, turn off the heat and submerge until completely covered.
 Let soak for 45 minutes or until soft and pliable.

 Pour the mole into a pot, and cook on medium-low heat for 20 minutes, tasting and adjusting spices and adding salt if necessary.
 Once the mole has cooked, pour out half the mole and set aside.
 Add the shredded turkey to the pot with the remaining mole and stir until the meat and mole are well combined.